start-educate/learn-operating-system/README.md

-# learn-operating-system
+# Start Learning Operating System

-Notes and Projects for Learning Operating System
+Here are the notes and projects that i am going to learn and build during Operating System Course.